ChengGongXTU/Visual-Frame/README.md

 Update：

+2017.3.23

+I create a radiance part and a pathtracing part to  implement ray trace algorithm.
+To solve the image noise, I read Kevin Beason's "smallpt: Global Illumination in 99 lines of C++" (http://www.kevinbeason.com/smallpt/), and add Russian roulette method into recursion.

+1, Creat a "Cornell Box" in "Window.cpp"

+2,Add a radiance part, including interpolation equation to compute the property of each point, such as emission and diffuse parameters.

+3,Add a path trace part.
+The tracing depth, sample number, triangle array, pixel number, subpixel number and so on, can be imported to this pathtrace function.

+4,Change Vertex class, is has reflection type now.

+5,Add a 400x400 pixels "Cornell Box" image by seting 5 depth, 2x2 subpixel per pixel, and 40 samples per subpixel.

 2017.3.19:

 I put some parameters about radiance into shape part, such as Vertex class.
 So the vertex can reflect some material feature easily.